 You can upload and process documents in bulk and, optionally, enable Amazon Kendra support for machine learning-based enterprise search.

-- Search and discovery: Search for information across multiple scanned documents, PDFs, and images
+Search for information across multiple scanned documents, PDFs, and images.

-- Workflow automation: Easily plugs into your existing upstream and downstream applications
+Easily plugs into your existing upstream and downstream applications.

 The diagram below presents the architecture you can automatically deploy using the solution's implementation guide and accompanying AWS CloudFormation template.

 The resulting analyses are stored in an Amazon S3 bucket and the metadata is stored in a DynamoDB database.
-Extracted information is used to index the document in Amazon Elasticsearch Service (Amazon ES) and, if enabled, in Amazon Kendra.
+Extracted information is used to index the document in Amazon OpenSearch Service and, if activated, in Amazon Kendra.